Encapsulated O-Rings | FEP & PFA Seals Manufactured in the USA

 Encapsulated O-rings are engineered sealing components designed for aggressive chemical environments where conventional elastomers fail.
 By combining a fluoropolymer jacket (FEP or PFA) with an elastomer core, these seals deliver chemical resistance, purity, and long-term reliability.

-M-Cor manufactures close-tolerance encapsulated O-rings in the USA for semiconductor, pharmaceutical, aerospace, and high-performance industrial applications.
+M-Cor manufactures close-tolerance high performance O-rings in the USA for semiconductor, pharmaceutical, aerospace, and high-performance industrial applications.

 What Are Encapsulated O-Rings?

-An encapsulated O-ring consists of a seamless fluoropolymer jacket surrounding a solid or hollow elastomer core.
+A high performance seal that consists of a seamless fluoropolymer jacket surrounding a solid or hollow elastomer core.
+Therefore, these combinations allow encapsulated O-rings to perform in environments where traditional elastomers fail.

 The outer FEP or PFA layer provides: